dynamoose/dynamoose/docs/docs/guide/Model.md

 });
 ```

-## Model.batchPut(documents, [settings], [callback])
+## Model.batchPut(items, [settings], [callback])

-This saves documents to DynamoDB.
+This saves items to DynamoDB.
 This method uses the `batchWriteItem` DynamoDB API call to store your objects in the given table associated with the model.
 This method is overwriting, and will overwrite the data you currently have in place for the existing key for your table.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 Nothing will be passed into the result for the promise or callback.